 The various rows of the matrix include the objective function, the demand, production, contracts, diversity, sulfur, mercury, carbon, and activated carbon rows.
 The objective function row, which is considered a free row, is set up as a linear programming cost minimization problem.
 Other free rows, used to collect information from the model solution, are present in the LP structure but are not depicted in the diagram below.
-However, they are described in the section titled, "Row and Column Structure of the Coal Market Module" within this appendix.
+The diagram no longer contains the Fortran Mask coding, but instead contains the identifiers used in the AIMMS version.
+In some instances, the indexes (or sets) are included with the variable or constraint identifiers, but in most instances the indexes have been omitted.
+The diagram also includes the corresponding equation numbers with detailed descriptions from pages 82 to 87.
 The column labeled "Row Type" shows the equations to be maximums, minimums, or equalities.
 Each block within the table is shown with representative coefficients for that block.
-These coefficients are applied to the quantities (typically in trillion Btu)

-specified by their column intersections.
+These coefficients are applied to the quantities (typically in trillion Btu) specified by their column intersections.
 The last column labeled "RHS" contains symbols that represent physical limitations such as supply capacities, demands, or minimum flows.

 The version of the CMM currently in use has been built in the AIMMS program structure.
-Figure 2.A-2 lists the AIMMS variable names with their indices (a.k.a sets) in parenthesis (), and Figure 2.A-3 similarly lists the model constraints.
-These tables contain the variables and constraints used in the DCDS formulation discussed in this appendix and those discussed in Appendix 3.A for the International Coal Distribution Submodule (ICDS).
+Figure 2.A-2 lists the AIMMS variable identifier names with their indices (a.k.a sets) in parenthesis (), and Figure 2.A-3 similarly lists the model constraints.
+These tables also contain the variables and constraints used in the DCDS formulation discussed in this appendix and those discussed in Appendix 3.A for the International Coal Distribution Submodule (ICDS).